 More and more projects have to deal with this situation these days.

-Lack of documentation, Extreme programming, rapid development cycles are few reasons that force us into relying on the application (an older version or so) to either write the tests or to base the testing itself on.
-As always, this is a proven bad practice- not always really.
+Lack of documentation, Extreme programming, rapid development cycles is few reasons that force us into relying on the application (an older version) to either write the tests or to base the testing itself on.
+As always, this is a proven bad practice- not always, really.

 If the following is the page you are writing/designing the test steps for: